 Safe Ride for Baby: Car Seat Safety

 Babies need child safety seats to ride safely in the car.
-Your baby should be in a child safety seat facing the rear of the car until he or she reaches the highest weight or height allowed for the car seat.
+Your baby should be in a child safety seat facing the rear of the car until he or she reaches either 2 years of age or the maximum weight or height allowed for the car seat.

 Types of Seats

 Car beds are for premature, very small, and special-needs infants who need to lie flat.

 Infant-only car seats are small and lightweight, and face the back of the car only.
 These are easy to use with babies 17 to 22 pounds.
 Use this kind of seat until the baby's head reaches the top rim of the seat.
 Check the label for size and weight limits.

 Convertible car seats are larger seats used rear- or forward-facing in the car.

 For a newborn, choose one with a 5-point harness, not a harness with a tray shield.
 Many models can be used rear-facing to 30 or more pounds.
 Rear-facing is the safest way for your baby to ride.
 Keep your child in a rear-facing care seat until he or she is 2 years old.

 Talk to your baby's doctor or call the Safety Restraint Coalition at 425-828-8975 or 1-800-BUCK-L-UP (1-800-282-5587) for information about the best seat or bed for your small baby.

 The best and safest seat to buy is one that: